BitSemCom: A Bit-Level Semantic Communication Framework with Learnable Probabilistic Mapping: Experiment Results

+{The semantic extractor and BitSemCom decoder are both built upon a hierarchical Swin Transformer backbone \cite{WITT}.
+The extractor consists of four stages of Swin Transformer blocks, where the feature dimension is progressively increased while the spatial resolution is gradually reduced via patch merging operations.
+A linear projection head is then employed to generate the latent representation $\bm{z}\in \mathbb{R}^{\frac{H}{16}\times \frac{W}{16} \times C}$ where $C$ denotes the output embedding dimension of the projection head.
+The BitSemCom decoder adopts a symmetric architecture.
+In our experiments, we set $C = 32$ and $C = 64$, corresponding to $L_b = 8192$ and $16384$, respectively.
+Both QPSK and 16QAM modulation schemes are adopted.
+Under these settings, two CPP values are obtained, i.e., $k = 1/16$ and $k = 1/8$.}

+We consider the following digital schemes as benchmarks: \begin{itemize} \item \textit{BPG/JPEG2000 + LDPC:} This is a traditional non-learning-based SSCC scheme, where the image is first compressed using BPG or JPEG2000 and then protected by low-density parity-check (LDPC) codes for channel transmission. \item \textit{JPEG AI + LDPC:} This is a learning-based SSCC method, where the state-of-the-art entropy-based image compression framework JPEG AI \cite{JPEG_AI} is adopted for source coding. \item \textit{VQVAE + LDPC:} This is a VQ-VAE codebook-based method \cite{CodeBook}, where the codebook is trained by assuming error-free transmission but the codeword indices are protected by LDPC codes for actual channel transmission. \item \textit{sDAC:} This is the codebook-based scheme proposed in \cite{Bao2025sDAC}, where the codebook is learned in an end-to-end manner over a noisy channel. \end{itemize}

-Note that the LDPC codes follow the Digital Video Broadcasting – Satellite – Second Generation (DVB-S2) standard \cite{DVB_S2}, with a block length of 16,200 bits and code rates of 1/4, 1/2, and 3/4.
-These codes are employed in conjunction with varying source compression rates (CRs), defined as defined as $CR = S_o/S_i\times 100\% $, where $S_i$ and $S_o$ denote the storage size of the original and compressed images, respectively.
+LDPC codes follow the Digital Video Broadcasting – Satellite – Second Generation (DVB-S2) standard \cite{DVB_S2}, with a block length of 16,200 bits and code rates of 1/4, 1/2, and 3/4.
 For reference, an ideal case with capacity-achieving channel codes is also included, denoted as “BPG + Capacity”.

-DeepJSCC-1bit is a variant that replaces the learnable bit mapper in BitSemCom with a 1-bit uniform quantization module.
-During training, uniform noise is introduced to approximate the quantization process, while in the inference stage, quantization is explicitly performed using the \texttt{round} operation to obtain the final bitstreams.
-The entire system is jointly trained with the channel in an end-to-end manner.